Phased Progressive Learning with Coupling-Regulation-Imbalance Loss for Imbalanced Data Classification: Introduction

-The main contributions made by this paper are: (a) The proposal of a PPL schedule through the assembling a progressive transition phase that is based on two-stage approaches, enabling a smoother training transition from the universal pattern of representation learning to classifier training.
-PPL has obvious advantages over other re-balancing methods for different datasets, particularly those with severe imbalances or small sizes.
-As a general training schedule, PPL works easily when combined with other methods. (b) The design of a novel coupling-regulation-imbalance loss coupling a correction term, Focal loss and LDAM loss.
-The loss can deal with quantity imbalance better, regulate focus-of-attention for samples with different classification difficulties and limit the resultant huge loss for outliers. (c) Achieving state-of-the-art recognition results on all four imbalanced benchmark datasets when combined with PPL schedule and CRI loss, including Imbalanced CIFAR10 \cite{29}, Imbalanced CIFAR100 \cite{29}, ImageNet-LT \cite{30} and iNaturalist2018 \cite{31}.
+The main contributions of this paper are as follows: (a) A three-stage PPL schedule with a progressive transition phase is proposed to facilitate a smoother transition from universal representation learning to classifier training.
+PPL outperforms other re-balancing methods on a variety of datasets, especially those with larger imbalances or of fewer samples.
+As a general training schedule, PPL can be easily combined with other methods for imbalanced classification tasks due to its simplicity and effectiveness. (b) A novel coupling-regulation-imbalance loss is proposed that includes a correction term, Focal loss, and LDAM loss.
+The loss can effectively deal with the quantity imbalance, regulate the focus-of-attention for samples with different classification difficulties and limit the resulting huge loss for outliers. (c) Achieve state-of-the-art classification results on all four imbalanced benchmark datasets when combined with PPL schedule and CRI loss, including Imbalanced CIFAR10 \cite{cui2019class}, Imbalanced CIFAR100 \cite{cui2019class}, ImageNet-LT \cite{liu2019large}, and iNaturalist 2018 \cite{van2018inaturalist}.
+All the source codes of our methods are available at \url{https://github.com/simonustc/Imbalance_PPL_CRI}.